 Dance to Dreams

-An open day of ballet and dance for under-resourced students who may be curious to learn more about the art form, creating a welcoming environment where BIPOC teachers and students occupy significant space at the ballet studio and feel free to explore the art form of ballet.
+After the successful pilot ‘Dance to Dreams’ Free Ballet Open Day in August of 2022 and a free three-day workshop in July 2023, Westside Ballet’s Community Outreach Committee in liaison with Dance in Color offers an open week-long workshop of ballet and dance for under-served students who may be curious to learn more about ballet.
+A welcoming environment is created in which BIPOC teachers and students occupy significant space at the ballet studio and feel free to explore the art form of ballet.

 Dance in Color’s mission is to create lasting systemic change in the performing arts.